Step‑by‑step no dig gardening method instructions so you can build fertile, low‑weed beds without ever turning the soil.

 For the weed-blocking base, you want plain brown cardboard or thick, ink-light newspaper.
 Shiny, coated boxes and heavy color printing belong in the recycling bin, not your soil.

 Your main ingredient is bulk compost.
-Aim for 4–6 inches of reasonably finished compost, mixed if needed with shredded leaves or partially rotted wood chips.
-Veg beds for heavy‑feeding crops like spring broccoli do best with higher compost content.
+Aim for 4-6 inches of finished compost as the core layer.
+Veg beds for heavy-feeding crops do best with even richer compost content.
+Spring broccoli is a good example.

 Site prep for no dig is mostly about mowing and moisture, not excavation.
 Mow grass or weeds as low as your mower allows, then water the area deeply a day ahead so the soil and roots are damp.